-THE THREE INVESTIGATORS
+THREE INVESTIGATORS

 HARDBOUND

 Each book in the Hardbound Trade Edition measure 5-3/4" X 8-1/2" in size and contains seven full-page black & white internal illustrations interspersed throughout the text.
-These hardbound books are known as Picture Cover books since the cover art is printed directly on the paper-covered boards.
-None of the U.S. hardbound formats were ever issued with a paper dust jacket.
-On all hardbound titles #1 - #14, the cover art continues around the spine and onto the back cover.
+These hardbound books are known as Picture Cover books since the cover art is printed directly on to the covers.
+None of the books in this series were ever issued with a paper dust jacket in the U.S. The cover art for hardbound titles #1 - #14 is referred to as wrap-around cover art because the scene encompasses the back cover, spine and front cover.
 There is one notable exception: #2 "Stuttering Parrot".
 Please click HERE to find out more interesting facts about the very early printings of this title.
-On all hardbound titles #15 - #28, the cover art is confined to the front cover while the spine and back covers have one solid background color.
+On titles #15 - #28, the cover art is confined to the front cover while the spine and back covers have one solid background color.

 Left: HB trade edition.
 Right: GLB.

 It seems that the goal of almost every fan and collector of The Three Investigators is to obtain each of the titles in a hardbound format even if one grew up owning or reading only the paperbacks.
-A collection of hardbacks definitely looks quite impressive displayed on shelves in one's office, den, or library.
+A collection of hardbacks definitely looks quite impressive displayed on shelves in one's office or library.

 The Random House Hardbound Trade Edition was manufactured from 1964 - 1978 and includes titles #1 - #28.
 In 1978, Random House decided to produce The Three Investigators series only in a paperback edition for the retail trade.
 Collectors wishing to complete a full set of all 43 original Three Investigators titles in hardbound must seek out and purchase the GLB editions of titles #29 - #43.